 B.A.
 Chemistry — Hendrix College

-Kelley Rogers is the Technical Program Manager for the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) at the NIST Office of Advanced Manufacturing.
+Kelley Rogers is the Acting Chief of the Program Operations Division at the NIST Office of Advanced Manufacturing (which also serves as the Advanced Manufacturing National Program Office).
+She is on a detail from the NIST Material Measurement Laboratory.
 Kelley received a Ph.D. in Molecular Biophysics and Biochemistry from Yale University and a B.A. in Chemistry from Hendrix College.